skip to content

 U.S. Terrestrial Radio Performance Rights

 • Treating competing music platforms the same.
-AM/FM stations are the only media outlets that do not compensate artists for their music.
+AM/FM stations are the only media outlets that do not compensate recording artists for their music.
 Terrestrial radio stations would have to compensate artists for their music, just like streaming services, satellite radio, and other platforms that profit off of copyrighted content.

 • Looking out for small, local broadcasters.
 Stations that fall under $1.5 million in annual revenue and whose parent companies make less than $10 million in annual revenue overall would be asked to pay less than $2 per day ($500 annually) for the right to play unlimited music.
 Qualified public, college, and other noncommercial stations would pay $10 a year.